 Cargo capacity – seats up: 401L

-The rear seat is 60/40-split folding and the boot affords 374 litres of space with the rear pews in place.
+The rear seat is a 60/40 split-folding unit, and the boot accommodates 374 litres of luggage with the rear pews in place.
 Fold them and there’s a generous 1230 litres available.

 Volkswagen Golf dimensions